What is Hernia: Types, Causes & Symptoms

 - Laparoscopic hiatal hernia repair

-- Video assisted thoracoscopic surgery (Keyhole chest surgery) for diseases of chest like empyema lung tumor
+- Video-assisted thoracoscopic surgery (Keyhole chest surgery)

 - Serious trauma and gunshot injury surgeries

 - Laparoscopic inguinal hernia repair